isomerpages/nhg-gri/_public-awareness/Frequently Asked Questions.md

 variant: tiptap
 description: ""
 ---
-<p>Choosing to participate in an research activity is a very important decision.</p>
+<p>Choosing to participate in a research activity is a very important decision.</p>
 <p>The following information is written with the aim to help you understand
 the issues surrounding research and perhaps address some concerns relating to participating in research.</p>